thinktomorrow/vine/readme.md

 $child->depth(); // returns 1
 ```

-## Loading a dataset
+## Getting the data
 Usually you'll want to use a collection with values coming from a database.
 This data is fetched as a flat list of records.
- With the transposer pattern you are able to convert this structure to a nested node collection.
+ Next step is to convert this structure to a nested node collection.
+By default we assume that each record has the following:
+ - a value `id` which provides an unique reference to the entry.
+ - a value `parent_id` which is used by a child entry to refer to its parent entry.

 ```php
 // flat dataset as pulled from database